benhowell/benhowell.github.com/_drafts/ideas.md

  * command pattern?

  * scala as a scripting language
- * plugin arch using scala and javascript/python and possibly scala script??
- * java plugin framework using javascript and python
  * mvc framework for scala using javafx 2
  * threading in javascript from java?